thiagorlopes/keep/README.md

 ### 2. Data Pipelines (`pipelines`)

 - **Purpose**: A set of robust data pipelines responsible for ingesting, cleaning, and transforming the raw data into a usable format.
-- **Technology**: The pipelines are built using Python and Pandas, processing the data in stages and storing the output as Parquet files in a local data lake.
+- **Technology**: The pipelines are built using Python with `deltalake` and `pandas`, processing data in stages and storing the output in a local, transactional data lake.
-- **Architecture**:
+- **Architecture**: The data lake is co-located with the pipelines at `pipelines/data_lake/` and follows a standard multi-hop architecture:
-    - **Bronze Layer**: Raw, unprocessed data is ingested from the API and landed in the `data_lake/bronze` directory.
+    - **Bronze Layer**: Raw, unprocessed data is landed here from the source API.
-    - **Silver Layer**: The raw data is then cleaned, validated, and transformed into a standardized schema, with the results stored in the `data_lake/silver` directory.
+    - **Silver Layer**: Data is cleaned, standardized, and enriched.
-- **Key Feature: Idempotency**: A critical feature of these pipelines is their idempotency, which is achieved through a `scoring_status.py` ledger.
-This stateful component tracks the processing status (`PENDING`, `SENT`, `SCORED`, `ERROR`) of each application.
-By checking the ledger before processing, the system guarantees that no application is ever processed more than once, even if the pipeline is run multiple times.
-This prevents data duplication and ensures the integrity of the analytics downstream—a crucial requirement for any financial system.
+    - **Application Status Ledger**: A dedicated table (`application_status_ledger`) tracks the state of each application through the workflow.
+- **Key Feature: Idempotency & ACID Transactions**: The entire data lake is built on **Delta Lake**.
+Instead of manual state management, the pipelines leverage atomic `MERGE` operations.
+This provides ACID guarantees and ensures that every pipeline run is idempotent, preventing data duplication and corruption.
+This is a modern, industry-standard approach to building reliable data platforms.
 - **Production Strategy**: These pipelines can be easily migrated to a production environment and deployed on a cloud-based workflow orchestrator like Apache Airflow or Prefect.
 The data lake itself would be moved to a cloud storage solution like Amazon S3 or Google Cloud Storage.

 ### 3. Analytics (`analytics`)